StevenBtw/solvor/wiki-content/Constraint-Programming.md

 **Use CP-SAT when:**
 - You have integer variables (1-9, not just true/false)
 - You want readable constraint modeling
-- You value development speed over squeezing out last 10% performance
+- You value development speed over squeezing out last few % of performance

 ## See Also